 To read more about Jerusalem, check my post “Traditional And Alternative Things To Do In Jerusalem.”

-The Vatican Museum, Sistine Chapel and St. Peter’s Basilica
+Visit the Vatican Museum, Sistine Chapel and St. Peter’s Basilica

 Every time I go to Rome I promise myself that I will pay a visit to St. Peter’s Basilica and the Vatican Museums.
 I have been to the Basilica a few times already, and to the museums once.
 I would love to go again.
 But visiting the Vatican isn’t that easy: last time I was in town I saw a line so long that I was completely put off.
 I could not work out the patience to stand for hours at end – not even if visiting is among the top things to do in Rome.